the-chen-lab/data-addition-dilemma/README.md

 ### Divergence Metrics
 To generate divergence metrics for eICU, you first need to extract the data from each hospital.
 This can be done with the `YAIB/data-addition-scripts/gen_data.sh` script.
-Once data from all hospitals are saved in the folder `distance_data`, we can then run this script.
+Once data from all hospitals are saved, we can then run this script.
 ```
-python kl_utils.py --n_samples 1000 --output_dir distances --score
+python kl_utils.py --n_samples 1000 --output_dir distances --input_dir distance_data --score
 ```

 ## Other Datasets (Supplementary Materials)